Not every unknown is unpredictable. Sometimes, a problem is merely complicated.

 When you deal with such problems, the key is to break the work down so that you can regularly check whether you are on the right track.
 This way, you are able to quickly see what works and change your direction.
 This is particularly hard with large projects or problems; the bigger the problem, the more we invest in analysis upfront, and the harder it gets to change plans later.

-So how can you identify those small pieces of work that would allow you to see whether you are having the impact you hoped for?
-The simplest way to get there is to think of all the risks or unknowns in your project and try to come up with intermediary results that once checked may reduce the main risks you identified or demystify those unknowns.
-Then, you just start with the riskiest part.
+So how can you identify those small pieces of work?
+What would allow you to if you’re creating a desired impact?
+The simplest way to get there is to think of all the risks or unknowns in your project.
+Then, come up with intermediary results that may reduce the main identified risks or demystify those unknowns.
+Then, start with the riskiest part.

 Anton Skornyakov is a certified scrum trainer with Scrum Alliance and managing director of Agile.Coach based in Berlin, Germany.
 His new book “The Art of Slicing Work” is a real-world, low-jargon guide that teaches the main skill of a successful manager in the 21st century – the ability to master unpredictability.